-Once transferred into KDFWR and KDF ownership, the properties will comprise part of the Big Rivers Wildlife Management Area and State Forest, a natural accessible to the public for hunting, fishing, hiking, canoeing, wildlife viewing and other compatible recreational activities.
-The agencies will also manage a portion of the landscape as a sustainable timber operation in line with guidelines set by the Forest Stewardship Council.
+While the Conservancy remains involved in conserving and restoring habitat at these properties, they are now managed by KDFWR and KDF as part of the Big Rivers Wildlife Management Area (WMA) and State Forest.
+This WMA is accessible to the public for hunting, fishing, hiking, canoeing, wildlife viewing and other compatible recreational activities.
+The agencies are also managing a portion of the landscape as a sustainable timber operation in line with guidelines set by the Forest Stewardship Council.

-Location: Located along the border between Kentucky and Illinois, the Big Rivers Corridor hosts a portion of six rivers – the Mississippi, Ohio, Tennessee, Green, Tradewater and Cumberland.
+Location: Along the border between Kentucky and Illinois, the Big Rivers WMA and State Forest hosts a portion of six rivers – the Mississippi, Ohio, Tennessee, Green, Tradewater and Cumberland.

-The Sturgis Tract, which represents Phase I of the Project, encompasses a significant portion of the Tradewater River Basin, a 132−mile river that drains 943 square miles.
-Protecting the parcel will benefit the mouth of the Tradewater River, a significant staging and spawning area for many Ohio River fish species, such as paddlefish and shovelnose sturgeon.
-The Tradewater River is also critical to the restoration of alligator gar, listed by Kentucky State Nature Preserves Commission as endangered within Kentucky.
+Additionally, a portion of the Tradewater River Basin located within this protected area contains a staging and spawning area for many Ohio River fish species such as paddlefish and shovelnose and is critical to restoring populations of alligator gar, listed by Kentucky State Nature Preserves Commission as endangered within Kentucky.

-Threats: Imminent subdivision.
-Also agricultural land use and some mining.
+Threats: Subdivision; agricultural land use and some mining.

-Partners: Kentucky Division of Forestry, Kentucky Department of Fish and Wildlife Resources, Ducks Unlimited, Kentucky Heritage Land Conservation Fund Board, Kentucky State Nature Preserves Commission, National Wild Turkey Federation, Quality Deer Management Association, The Conservation Fund and the U.S. Fish and Wildlife Service
+Partners: Kentucky Division of Forestry, Kentucky Department of Fish and Wildlife Resources, Ducks Unlimited, Kentucky Heritage Land Conservation Fund Board, Kentucky State Nature Preserves Commission, National Wild Turkey Federation, Quality Deer Management Association, The Conservation Fund, U.S. Fish and Wildlife Service

 View Kentucky's Big Rivers WMA through a Conservancy Photographer Mark Godfrey's lens.